-7 Common Features of a Box Build Assembly
+7 Common Features of a Box Build Assembly in Electronic Manufacturing

-Many electronics manufacturers work with multiple vendors on projects.
+Many electronic manufacturers work with multiple vendors on projects.
 They source components from one company.
 Another ECM handles sub-assembly.
 Yet another partner tackles the final assembly.
 This can waste valuable time and money.
 Plus, little bits of your quality can fall between the cracks.

 Why send your project to several different sub assemblers?
 Stick with someone who can be dedicated to your project from start to finish.
 Find a box build electronics manufacturer and keep it all in one place.
 A box build is a systems integration.
 It is your complete electronic assembly placed inside an enclosure, or box.
 Common services and features of a box build include the following: